Lake Tahoe Elopement Guide

 If you’re into snow and wanting a winter wonderland elopement, definitely check out Lake Tahoe within the winter.
 Lake Tahoe gets an average of 215 inches of snow each year, or just under 18 feet!
 This is one of the prime areas in the United States for winter sports such as skiing and snowboarding.
 It’s the perfect spot for those cold winter weddings.

-Lake Tahoe is one of the best places to elope in both California and Nevada.
-It also has some of the most jaw dropping wedding venues.
+Along with their elopement locations, Lake Tahoe also has some of the most jaw dropping wedding venues.
 Below are just a few of the many different elopement locations Lake Tahoe has to offer.

 Emerald Bay State Park Lookout